Bereavement Support Payment

 The person who has died must have either:

-o paid national insurance contributions (class 1 or 2) for at least 25 weeks in one tax year, or
+• Paid Class 1 or Class 2 National Insurance contributions for at least 25 weeks in one tax year, OR

-o died because of an accident at work, or a disease caused by their work
+• Died as a result of a workplace accident or a disease caused by their job

 How much can I receive?